Signatures of graphs for bicommutative Hopf algebras: Isomorphisms to the polynomial Hopf algebra on connected graphs

-We now want to use \cref{thm:cartier} to understand the Hopf algebras on graphs introduced in \cref{sec.CatalogOfAlgebras}.
-One way is to compare them to a very well-known object.
-The simplest of our Hopf algebras is $(\LFinGraphNo,\sqcup,\Delta_{\DP})$.
-This is commonly called the symmetric, polynomial, or free commutative Hopf algebra~\cite{bib:hazewinkel2010algebras,cartier2021classical,grinberg2020hopf}.
-In~\cite[Section 9]{bib:schmitt1994incidence}, Schmitt even calls $\Delta_{\DP}$ ``the usual coproduct''.
+One common technique for understanding Hopf algebras is comparing them to well-known objects.
+The preferred candidate for us is $(\LFinGraph,\cdot_{\hom},\Delta_{\hom^{\prime}})$, commonly called the symmetric, polynomial, or free commutative Hopf algebra~\cite{bib:hazewinkel2010algebras,cartier2021classical,grinberg2020hopf}.
+This preference is persistent in the literature, in~\cite[Section 9]{bib:schmitt1994incidence}, Schmitt calls $\Delta_{\hom^{\prime}}$ ``the usual coproduct''.
 Some also call it the \textit{shuffle} Hopf algebra in the commutative alphabet of graphs~\cite{diehl2020generalized,cartier2021classical}.
-We will avoid the name in this work to avoid confusion with the products $\shuffle$ and $\qs$.
-Before using \cref{thm:cartier}, it is necessary to determine which elements are primitive for $\Delta_\sqcup$.
+As we use \cref{thm:cartier} for this comparison, it is necessary to determine which elements are primitive for $\Delta_{\hom}$.
+Unsurprisingly, these are the connected graphs.